Therapeutics Data Commons: Machine Learning Datasets and Tasks for Drug Discovery and Development: Introduction

-However, the attention of ML community to therapeutics remains relatively limited, compared to application areas such as natural language processing and computer vision, even though therapeutics offer many hard algorithmic problems and applications of immense impact.
-We posit that is due to the following key challenges: (1) The lack of high-quality therapeutic datasets and biomedical knowledge prevent researchers to formulate relevant therapeutic tasks as solvable machine-learning problems---the challenge is how to computationally operationalize these data to make them amenable to ML; (2) Datasets are of many different types, including experimental readouts, curated annotations and metadata, and are scattered around the biorepositories---the challenge for non-domain experts is how to identify, process, and curate datasets relevant to a task of interest; and (3) Despite promising prediction accuracies of computational models, their use in practice, such as for rare diseases and novel drugs in development, is hindered---the challenge is how to assess algorithmic advances in a manner that allows for robust and fair model comparison and represents what one would expect in a real-world deployment or clinical implementation.
+Despite the initial success, the attention of the machine learning scientists to therapeutics remains relatively limited, compared to areas such as natural language processing and computer vision, even though therapeutics offer many hard algorithmic problems and applications of immense impact.
+We posit that is due to the following key challenges: (1) The lack of AI-ready datasets and standardized knowledge representations prevent scientists from formulating relevant therapeutic questions as solvable machine-learning tasks---the challenge is how to computationally operationalize these data to make them amenable to learning; (2) Datasets are of many different types, including experimental readouts, curated annotations and metadata, and are scattered around the biorepositories---the challenge for non-domain experts is how to identify, process, and curate datasets relevant to a task of interest; and (3) Despite promising performance of models, their use in practice, such as for rare diseases and novel drugs in development, is hindered---the challenge is how to assess algorithmic advances in a manner that allows for robust and fair model comparison and represents what one would expect in a real-world deployment or clinical implementation.